Compressed Empirical Measures (in finite dimensions): Introduction

 Crucially, the performance of these techniques depends on the size of the largest ball in $C_n$ that can be centered at $\mean_n$.
-The existence of such a ball is in itself already of major importance for the performance of the techniques and is known as Slater's condition.
-In this paper our main focus lies in the derivation of high probability lower bounds on the size of such a ball around $\mean_n$ within $C_n$.
+The existence of such a ball is in itself already of major importance for the performance of the techniques and is known as \textit{Slater's condition}.
+In this paper, our main focus lies on the derivation of high probability lower bounds on the size of such a ball around $\mean_n$ within $C_n$.
 Figure \ref{fig:overview_ball} outlines our approach.
-In \textit{(i)} the setting is shown with $\mean_n \in C_n \subset C$ and the largest ball around $\mean_n$ in $C_n$.
+In \textit{(i)} the setting is shown with $\mean_n \in C_n \subset C$ and the largest ball around $\mean_n$ in $C_n$ is drawn.
 One of the main difficulties is that both $\mean_n$ and $C_n$ are stochastic and change with the sample.
-We sidestep this difficulty by analyzing $C$ and $\mean$, by lower bounding the size of the largest ball around $\mean$ in $C$, and then by relating $C_n$ and $\mean_n$ to $C$ and $\mean$ through an application of some standard techniques from empirical process theory (Figure \ref{fig:overview_ball}.\textit{(iv)}).
-Key steps for bounding the size of the ball within $C$ are to lower bound the diameter of $C$ uniformly over a range of `directions' in $\cH$ (Figure \ref{fig:overview_ball}.\textit{(ii)}) and by determining how centered $\mean$ lies within $C$ (Figure \ref{fig:overview_ball}.\textit{(iii)}).
+We sidestep this difficulty by analyzing $C$ and $\mean$, and relating the empirical quantities $C_n$ and $\mean_n$ to $C$ and $\mean$.
+Standard techniques from empirical process theory suffice to control the deviations between the empirical versions and their population limits (Figure \ref{fig:overview_ball}.\textit{(iv)}).
+There are at least two useful approaches to control the size of the largest ball around $\mean$ within $C$.
+The first approach is sketched in \textit{(ii)} and \textit{(iii)}: first, we lower bound the width of $C$ uniformly over a range of `directions' $h$ in $\cH$ (Figure \ref{fig:overview_ball}.\textit{(ii)}).
+Then we determine how centered $\mean$ lies within $C$ in each direction $h$ (Figure \ref{fig:overview_ball}.\textit{(iii)}).
+Combining these two arguments, we can derive a lower bound on the size of the largest ball around $\mean$ in $C$.
+The second approach is quite different in that it does not try to control the width of the set $C$ explicitly.
+Instead, it uses the spectrum of the covariance operator to derive lower bounds on the largest ball around $\mean$ in $C$.
+In particular, a simple argument using the Paley-Zygmund inequality goes a long way and leads to lower bounds that are controlled by the smallest non-zero eigenvalue of the centered covariance operator.